fisi2000/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+08.03.2024 by Andreas Szekeres

 ### Project Title
-Replace the Project Title
+## Post your work on GitHub

 ### Description
-Describe what your project is about and what it does
+In this project by posting all my work from the bikeshare project a realistic workflow to refactor my work is simulated.

 ### Files used
 Include the files used